 - Practicum 1 introduces basic VTS facilitation skills.
 No prior experience is required.
 All participants are given at least two opportunities to practice during the workshop, with coaching, while also participating in and reflecting on many discussions.
 There is ample time for questions and for exploring the VTS process.
 All are welcome, regardless of where and how they plan to practice VTS—whether in schools, museums, or other contexts.

-- Practicums 2 and 3 allow participants to advance their skills, through intensive practice and coaching, eventually preparing them to facilitate discussions for viewers with experience and knowledge of art including selecting and sequencing images.
+- Practicums 2 allow participants to advance their skills, through intensive practice and coaching, eventually preparing them to facilitate discussions for viewers with experience and knowledge of art including selecting and sequencing images.
 Attendance requires extensive experience beyond that gained in the workshops.
 Applicants are required to present videoclips of their facilitation skills.

 To support ongoing practice in participant’s home sites, VUE provides a range of images that meet the interests and needs of various groups on our subscription-based website.
 Additionally, participants may seek advice and assistance from VUE staff at any time and take advantage of relevant webinars and peer-networking services.